Jane May Morrison

 Broad research specialisms:

-I am interested in the intersections between new ‘green’ energy technologies and society.
+I am an Environmental Social Scientist, interested in the intersection between environment and society.

-This can also include: low-carbon energy transitions, decarbonization policy, community energy, heat technologies, Practice Theories, domestic energy use, low-carbon diets and veganism, climate change, environmentally-conscious behaviors and the psychology behind them, human-animal studies, gender as relates to energy, and the history/evolution of domestic energy practices.
+This can include: low-carbon energy transitions, decarbonization policy, eco-towns, community renewable energy, heat technologies such as District Heating, sustainable building practices and eco-homes, domestic energy use, rewilding and green spaces, sustainable transport, low-carbon diets and veganism, environmental psychology, other aspects of climate change mitigation/adaptation and gender as relates to any of the above.

-At the moment, my research is particularly looking at low-carbon heating.
-My case study is the local newly-build town of Cranbrook, on the eastern side of Exeter.
-I conduct surveys and interviews with residents and stakeholders there, to try and chronologically chart the town’s sustainability aspirations (including its E.On District Heating Network) and how these have evolved over time.
+At the moment, my research is about how living in a UK eco-town affects its residents - does living there make it easier/harder to carry out certain low-carbon practices, or does it make no particular difference?
+My case study is the new town of Cranbrook, on the eastern side of Exeter.
+I have been conducting surveys and interviews with residents and stakeholders there, as well as reviews of policy documents, to try and chronologically chart the town’s sustainability aspirations and how these have evolved.

 MA Joint Honours Scottish Literature/English Language (University of Glasgow)